jackhannon/BotaniTree-demo/README.md

 characteristics.

-Features include but are not limited to:
+Key Features:

- - "tree view", which is a visualization tool for viewing the children of a given individual in a family tree like structure
+ - Tree View: Visualizes the lineage of a plant in a "family tree" or pedrigee structure, showing the children of any given individual.
 ![Tree View](https://i.gyazo.com/83e1788cd815af940ed616ecac4e4beb.png)

- - "grid view", a simplified view of individuals of a particular species that can be filtered and sorted at a fine granularity
+ - Grid View: Offers a simplified, filterable, and sortable view of individuals within a species.

- - low level control over each individual- water schedules, substrate compostitions, etc will default to the users species-specific defaults, but can manually set as having its own individual-specific parameters
+ - Detailed Controls: Provides low-level control over individual parameters such as watering schedules and substrate compositions, with defaults based on species but customizable per individual.

 Frontend built with:
  - React